TalusBio/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ## Project Organization

 ```
-├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
+├── Makefile                       <- Makefile with commands like `make data` or `make env`
 ├── README.md                      <- The top-level README for developers using this project.
 ├── data                           <- The original, immutable data.
 ├── docs                           <- Manuscript drafts, presentations, etc.
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+├── notebooks                      <- Jupyter notebooks and/or analysis scripts.
-│                         the creator's GH username, and a short `-` delimited description, e.g.
-│                         `1.0-wfondrie-initial-data-exploration`.
-├── results            <- Generated analyses, such as figures and reports.
+│   └── wfondrie                   <- Create a subdirectory with your username.
+│       └── 2022-11-01_my-analysis <- Create a dated subdirectory for each analysis.
+│           ├── notebook.ipynb     <- The analysis notebook or script.
+│           └── figures            <- A subdirectory to put the generated figures
 ├── environment.yml                <- Specifies the dependencies to build a conda environment.
-│                         Create the environment with `conda env create -f environment.yml`
+│                                     Create the environment with `make env && conda activate ./envs`
-├── pyproject.toml     <- Specifies Python build tools and setttings (flake8, black, etc.)
+├── pyproject.toml                 <- Specifies Python configuration for our local Python package.
-├── setup.cfg          <- Defines metadata about the project.
-├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported
-├── src                <- Source code for use in this project.
+├── src                            <- Source code for the local Python package to use in this project.
 │   └── __init__.py                <- Makes src a Python module
 └── .env                           <- Define sensitive environment variables.
 This is intentionally
                                       ignored by git by default.
 Do not commit this file!
 ```

 This project is based on the [Talus Cookiecutter Data Science